Python 1

 Jessica Henley

-My name is Jessica Henley, and I hold an AA in Computer Science, a BA in Media Arts and Animation, and a Master’s Degree in Education.
-Since 2008, I have been teaching various creative and technology courses, sharing my passion for teaching life skills and equipping students for colleges and workforce.
+My name is Jessica Henley, and I hold an AA in computer science, a BA in media arts and animation, and a Master’s Degree in education.
+Since 2008, I have been teaching various creative and technology courses, sharing my passion for teaching life skills and equipping students for college and the workforce.
 Throughout my teaching career, I’ve taught subjects like Computer Science, Bible Study, Character Animation, Entrepreneur Business Class, Storyboarding, Background Design, 3d Modeling, and Texturing.
-Outside of the classroom, I enjoy traveling adventures with my wonderful supportive mom and training my amazing dogs.
+Outside of the classroom, I enjoy traveling adventures with my wonderfully supportive mom and training my amazing dogs.
 My bird is also super cute and likes to cuddle.
 My cat is going on 18 years old and likes to sing at night!
-My email is: jhenley[at]aimacademy.online.

 All classes taught by Jessica Henley